Gordonby/ArmLab2/README.md

 You should have something that looks like this
     ![image](./media/StageOneParamsVariables.png)

-1. Deploy the VM to Azure and make sure creation completed successfully.
+1. At this stage several changes have been made, all of which we haven't tested out by deploying the VM.
+Therefore we should deploy the VM to Azure and make sure creation completes successfully before proceeding too far.

+# Exercise : Parameters

 1. Add a new parameter to allow the user to select the VmSize